EFM32 Pearl Gecko Starter Kit¶

 The sample application Hello World is used for this example.
 Build the Zephyr kernel and application:

-# On Linux/macOS cd $ZEPHYR_BASE/samples/hello_world mkdir build && cd build # On Windows cd %ZEPHYR_BASE%\samples\hello_world mkdir build & cd build # Use cmake to configure a Ninja-based build system: cmake -GNinja -DBOARD=efm32pg_stk3402a .. # Now run ninja on the generated build system: ninja
+# From the root of the zephyr repository # Use cmake to configure a Ninja-based buildsystem: cmake -B build -GNinja -DBOARD=efm32pg_stk3402a samples/hello_world # Now run ninja on the generated build system: ninja -C build

 Connect the EFM32PG-STK3402A to your host computer using the USB port and you should see a USB connection which exposes a mass storage device(STK3402A).
 Copy the generated zephyr.bin to the STK3402A drive.

 Use a USB-to-UART converter such as an FT232/CP2102 to connect to the UART on the expansion header.